FSG-Cat/matrix-spec-proposals/proposals/XXXX-incremental-heartbeat-assisted-presence.md

 ## Introduction

-Welcome to Incremental Heartbeat Assisted Presence.
-This MSC is a derivative of my earlier work in the form of this [gist](https://gist.github.com/FSG-Cat/bd621bac3346497e2c336362d3260ddb).
+This MSC is a derivative of my earlier work on the topic of presence in the form of this [gist](https://gist.github.com/FSG-Cat/bd621bac3346497e2c336362d3260ddb).
 And builds upon it with my knowledge from the 2 years that has passed since i wrote that document on my iPad during downtime and time i was bored during class.

+This MSC is a redesign of the presence system to enable it to scale better.
+And make its failure modes more safe.
+This MSC is inspired by the incremental updates and state tracking that EIGRP uses.

 ### Background

-Presence is known as one of those nice to haves that is a privilege of us homeserver admins who have the resources to burn on it.
-All the homeserver software's recognise this as a very taxing feature if scaled up to matrix.org scale.
-Also incidents like the Sliding Sync proxy going nuts or the presence flooding i triggered accidentally shows the fragility and bad design or code or both involved in presence.
+[Presence](https://spec.matrix.org/v1.11/client-server-api/#presence) is only enabled by homeserver admins who have the resources to burn on it.
+All homeserver implementations recognise presence as a very inefficient feature, and also a feature that does not scale.
+In addition, the current presence system is fragile: there have been presence bugs in sliding sync proxy, and presence flooding can be accidentally triggered by clients.

 ### High level overview of how to fix this.

-So as the background establishes presence as it stands today is flawed.
-So how do we fix it?

 This MSC proposes fixing presence by taking a page out of the routing protocol world.
 The precursor to this MSC in the form of the gist from earlier exists due to my studies having us learn the ins and outs of